zklm/honkai-vns/README.md

 # Honkai VNs

-Continuation of work from https://github.com/zklm/honkai-vns, in the form of edits to .xml files that can be loaded via zklm's scripts into the VN viewer.
+Continuation of Chinese-to-English translation work of Honkai Impact VNs, from https://github.com/zklm/honkai-vns, in the form of edits to .xml files that can be loaded via zklm's scripts into the VN viewer.

 I am currently only working on the Anti-Entropy VN.
 However, the standalone VN viewers made by zklm are available below:

 - Anti-Entropy: https://zklm.github.io/honkai-vn-antientropy/ (Standalone)
-  - Chapters 1 to 8: done by listless-restless
+  - Chapters 1 to 9: done by listless-restless
-  - Chapters 9 to 12: done by listless-restless, but yet to be uploaded
+  - Chapters 10 to 12: done by listless-restless, but yet to be uploaded
   - Chapters 13 to 26: partially done by Aiatar and zklm
 - Durandal: https://zklm.github.io/honkai-vn-durandal/ (Standalone)
   - Chapters 1 to 20: done by Aiatar and zklm